sequenceiq/slider/src/site/markdown/hoya-client-configuration.md

 If these shortcuts are used and the options are also defined via `-D` declarations, the order of assignment is undefined.

-# Defining Hadoop and Hoya Options in the `hoya-client.xml` file.
+# Defining Hadoop and Slider Options in the `hoya-client.xml` file.

-In the Hoya installation, alongside the `bin/hoya` script is a configuration directory `conf`.
+In the Slider installation, alongside the `bin/hoya` script is a configuration directory `conf`.
 This contains the files:

 1. `log4j.properties`